-Manual Mode
+Opening Sunroof - Manual Mode

 To open the sunroof, press and hold the switch rearward to full open.
-Any release of the switch will stop the movement and the sunroof will remain in a partial open condition until the switch is pushed and held rearward again.
+Any release of the switch will stop the movement and the sunroof will remain in a partially opened condition until the switch is pushed and held rearward again.